 General security frameworks

 Since the Simple Mail Transfer Protocol (SMTP) can’t authenticate incoming messages, email providers have developed several frameworks designed to detect potential spoof messages and alert the receiver.
 Although these methods aren’t foolproof, they serve as a barrier against general spam messages and low-level phishing attacks.
-They include the Sender Policy Framework (SPF), which determines whether an IP address has the authority to send a message from its given domain.
+They include the Sender Policy Framework (SPF), which determines whether an IP address such as 192.168.1.1 admin has the authority to send a message from its given domain.

 The Domain Key Identified Mail (DKIM) framework uses cryptographic keys to validate incoming messages and sign off outgoing mail.
 Some hackers manage to circumvent this authentication by forwarding a message without tainting the signature’s validity.
 This is because DKIM is designed to only sign specific parts of a message.
 That means other sections can be tampered with while leaving the signed pieces intact.
 Domain-Based Message Authentication, Reporting, and Conformance (DMARC) is a framework designed to inform the user whether an email has SPF or DKIM authentication.